-Faveo Application has various jobs which need to be scheduled and run using cron or task schedulers.
+Faveo Application has various jobs that need to be scheduled and run using cron or task schedulers.
 All these jobs can be processed using individual artisan command as well as single artisan command for running scheduled jobs.

 Admin can select the frequency and time interval for running all these jobs from cron settings page.
 Admins can see all the available cron jobs which need to be set on the server and choose how frequently they want to run these jobs for their system.
 For example, Faveo needs to fetch mails from the mail server to generate tickets which are coming to users support email address and send escalation emails for violation of SLA on the tickets.
 Server Admin can do two things

 - Set crons for artisan commands in crontab for fetching mail and sending SLA escalations and specify the frequency of each cron job individually.

 - Set a single cron command “schedule:run” to run all jobs using single cron and specify frequency to run this cron on the server.
 And select the frequency to run different jobs from the application itself.

 Please note in 2nd case execution of individual commands may not take place as the execution of the main command is set on the server and might conflict in the execution settings set in the application by admin.

 Eg1.
 If cron is running every 5 minutes and admin has set up email fetching job to run every 1 minute from cron settings.
 Email fetching will only happen in 5 minutes instead of every minute as the main cron will only execute in 5 minutes.

 Eg2.
 If cron is running daily at 10:00 AM on the server and admin has set up some jobs to run daily at 5:00 PM those jobs will never run as main cron execution time and execution time set by admin for these jobs are different.
 (Need to discuss how to handle this case and show user logs like WHMCS cron shown by Bhanu the other day).